CyberSecAI/CyberSecAI.github.io/docs/Grounded/grounding.md

 !!! abstract "Overview"

-    NotebookLM highlights the benefits of a grounded closed system - and it provides links to the content it references in the data sources.
+    The accurate answers from [NotebookLM](../NotebookLM/NotebookLM.md) highlight the benefits of a grounded closed system.

+    NotebookLM also provides links to the content it references in the data sources.

     There are many tools that can be used to build such a system.